-Were you a student at the faculty of Humanities and did you write a Master's thesis in 2017, graded with an 8 or higher?
-You can compete for the Vliegenthart Thesis Prize.
-The prize was instituted to mark Prof Dr Hans Vliegentharts retirement as chairman of the Utrecht University Fund in 2004.
+Did you recently write a Master's thesis, graded with an 8 or higher?
+You can compete for the Vliegenthart Thesis Award.
+The award was instituted to mark Prof Dr Hans Vliegentharts retirement as chairman of the Utrecht University Fund in 2004.
 The idea was and is to show a talented student to the world outside and especially the alumni community.
-The prize consists of €2.000,- and is awarded in turn in the disciplines of the Humanities, Life Sciences, Science and Social and Behavourial Sciences.
-This year, it is the turn of the Humanities.
+The award consists of €2.000,- and is awarded in turn in the disciplines of the Humanities, Life Sciences, Science and Social and Behavourial Sciences.

 What should you do?

-Submit your thesis to the Utrecht University Fund by 28 January, both digital and by mail.
+Keep an eye on this page for the next deadline.
 Attach a signed declaration of your thesis supervisor or the faculty's Examination Board, showing that the thesis was graded with an 8 or higher.
 See the regulations for contact information and other conditions.

 2015 Eva Heeger - Controlling your online profile: reality or an illusion?
 A research into informed consent as a mechanism to regulate commercial profiling

 2014 Linda Henricks - What is the role of RasGRP1 and SOS1 in colorectal cancer?

 2013 Tabitha van Zinnen - Pussy Riot's Punk Prayer: Blasfemie, parrèsia en de strijd om vrijheid

 2012 Max Potters - Equilibrium Statistical Mechanics of the 2D Euler and Shallow Water Models

 2011 Koen Docter - Cruel murderers, dangerous fanatics or exotic strangers

 2010 Kay Wiebrands - A role of epithelial-mesenchymal transitions in carcinogenic progression